philipchen05/mark-book/README.md

 # mark-book
-An interactive mark book program for teachers to store student mark information.
+A mark book program for teachers to store, view, and update student mark information.
 Created in Java with Ready to Program IDE.